Bessie Stringfield: World War II and later life

 During World War II Stringfield served as a civilian courier for the US Army, carrying documents between domestic army bases.
 She completed the rigorous training and rode her own blue 61 cubic inch Harley-Davidson.
 During the four years she worked for the Army, she crossed the United States eight times.
-She regularly encountered racism during this time, reportedly being deliberately knocked down by a white male in a pickup truck while traveling in the South.
+She regularly encountered racism during this time, reportedly being deliberately knocked down by a white man in a pickup truck while traveling in the South.

 In the 1950s Stringfield moved to Miami, Florida, where at first she was told "nigger women are not allowed to ride motorcycles" by the local police.
 After repeatedly being pulled over and harassed by officers, she visited the police captain.
 They went to a nearby park to prove her riding abilities.
 She gained the captain's approval to ride and did not have any more trouble with the police.

 She qualified as a nurse there and founded the Iron Horse Motorcycle Club.
 Her skill and antics at motorcycle shows gained the attention of the local press, leading to the nickname of "The Negro Motorcycle Queen".
 This nickname later changed to "The Motorcycle Queen of Miami", a moniker she carried for the remainder of her life.

 Stringfield died in 1993 from a heart condition.
 Robert Scott Thomas, whose family had employed Stringfield as a housekeeper when Thomas was a child, was named executor and beneficiary of Stringfield's estate, unaware of any relatives at the time.